 “We noticed patients are getting a lot of pressure at the elbow or at the neck, so we’ve made some adjustments to the way we position the joints as well as putting extra padding under the elbow and the knee where there is the most pressure,” Franz said.

-The most common injuries are wrist drops, foot drops, loss of hand function and frozen shoulder.
+The most common injuries are wrist drops, foot drops, loss of hand function, and frozen shoulder.
 Some patients had as many as four distinct nerve injury sites.
 Some people who are dragging a foot need assistance with walking such as a wheelchair, brace or cane.

-Franz and colleagues have been doing some therapeutic nerve stimulation, which has shown in other work to help regrow nerves.
-Franz collaborates on this line of research with John Rogers, biomedical engineer at Northwestern’s McCormick School of Engineering, and Dr. Sumanas Jordan, an assistant professor of surgery at Feinberg and a Northwestern Medicine plastic surgeon.
+Franz and colleagues have been doing some therapeutic nerve stimulation, which has been shown in other work to help regrow nerves.
+Franz collaborates on this line of research with John Rogers, a biomedical engineer at Northwestern’s McCormick School of Engineering, and Dr. Sumanas Jordan, an assistant professor of surgery at Feinberg and a Northwestern Medicine plastic surgeon.